code-kern-ai/refinery/README.md

 ### Your benefits
 You gain better insights into the data labeling workflow, receive an implicit documentation for your training data (which you can use to discuss findings), and can ultimately build better models in shorter time.

-Our goal is to make labeling feel more like a programmatic and enjoyable task, instead of something tedious and repetitive. _refinery_ is our contribution to this goal.
+Our goal is to make training data building feel more like a programmatic and enjoyable task, instead of something tedious and repetitive. _refinery_ is our contribution to this goal.
 And we're constantly aiming to improve this contribution.

 If you like what we're working on, please leave a ⭐!

 ## 🤓 Features
+For a detailed overview of features, please look into our [docs](https://docs.kern.ai).

 ### (Semi-)automated labeling workflow for NLP tasks
 - Both manual and programmatic for classifications and span-labeling
 - Integration with state-of-the-art libraries and frameworks